i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 The SSH permissions for resellers which have customers with existent SSH permissions are automatically created using a predefined set of permissions.
-After the plugin update, you should review those permissions if you want restrict the resellers (eg. to force usage of jailed shells, forbid the edition of authentication options).
+After the plugin update, you should review those permissions if you want restrict the resellers (eg. to force usage of jailed shells and/or forbid the edition of authentication options).